-Regular attendance is required for all classes, laboratory sessions, Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone.
-Please contact your instructor prior to class if you will be absent or tardy.
-Excessive absences will require a meeting with your advisor and may require an action plan.
+Regular attendance is required for all classes, laboratory sessions, Level I Fieldwork, Level II Fieldwork, and Doctoral Capstone. if you will be absent or tardy, send an email (with cc) to each instructor and the OT Program Coordinator prior to class.
+Excessive absences require a meeting with your advisor and may require an action plan.